 Of course, if you were hurt in a motor vehicle collision, you do not have to wait until a millennial runs for president to witness the kind of negative impact a digital legacy can have on someone’s life.
 At the end of the day, there are countless ways to jeopardize a personal injury claim by posting on social media.
 Fortunately, if you seek quality legal counsel from the start and only post with discretion, you can avoid hurting your own case as long as it is pending.

+If you’d like to discuss your particular situation with an attorney, visit https://chelsiegarzalaw.com/.
 Insurance adjusters are skilled negotiators, and you can be sure they scour every claimant’s online profiles for anything that might contradict the facts of the case.
 If you are not careful, social media posts could hurt your car accident claim:

-1. By Minimizing the Injuries
+1. By Bringing the Severity of Your Injuries into Question

 A traditional photograph might be worth a thousand words, but if you have been using social media for any time at all, you probably already know that digital images rarely tell the whole story.
 Users tend to post only the most flattering shots online, which can be deceiving.

-2. By Minimizing the Damages
+2. By Bringing the Cost of Your Damages into Question

 If you have enough money to attend brunch, your financial situation cannot be that dire.
 This is the kind of logic the opposing party might use to negotiate for a settlement that is much smaller than what you deserve.
 Again, there may not be photographic evidence of close friends treating you to a nice meal, but as long as there is evidence of you enjoying the meal, you can be sure the insurance adjuster will use it against you.

-3. By Minimizing the Emotional Trauma
+3. By Bringing Your Emotional Trauma into Question

 Everyone processes trauma differently.
 Unfortunately, the opposing party does not care that you spend most evenings at home talking with loved ones or doing physical therapy exercises.
 Even if you only go out once or twice a month, a few posts about each outing could be enough for the insurance adjuster to argue that you do not need compensation for emotional distress.